Subscribe to our insights, updates, and tech news

 Blazor is a C# based, single-page app (SPA) framework for building interactive client-side web apps with Microsoft .NET Core.
 Blazor works in all modern browsers, including mobile browsers.
 This makes Blazor a significant improvement over older technologies.
 You can also run Blazor Server server-side if you wish.
 Blazor maintains a persistent connection to the client via SignalR.

-The Appeal of Blazor
+The appeal of Blazor

 If you like coding in C#, you’re going to like Blazor because it offers a chance to code your front end in C# instead of JavaScript.
 For development in a familiar IDE, Blazor is supported in Windows, Linux, and MacOS development environments.
 Blazor is compatible with reusable UI components from the Razor library and from top vendors like Telerik and others so you can get up to speed quickly.